How to Start a Video Podcast

 Where should I host my video podcast?

 As mentioned previously, there are many platforms that can host your podcast, and there’s no real wrong answer to where you should post it.
-There is also no limitation to where you can post it.

 If you want to reach as many people as possible, then putting your podcast episodes on as many platforms as you can should be your goal.
 Why only post on your YouTube channel, when you could also upload your podcast to Spotify or Apple podcasts?
 The more places you upload to, the larger the audience you bring in!